danielbodnar/awesome-stars/README.md

 - [Trow-Registry/trow](https://github.com/Trow-Registry/trow) - Container Registry and Image Management for Kubernetes Clusters
 - [dyrector-io/dyrectorio](https://github.com/dyrector-io/dyrectorio) - dyrector.io is a self-hosted continuous delivery & deployment platform with version management.
 - [stackrox/stackrox](https://github.com/stackrox/stackrox) - The StackRox Kubernetes Security Platform performs a risk analysis of the container environment, delivers visibility and runtime alerts, and provides recommendations to proactively improve security by
 - [kubearmor/KubeArmor](https://github.com/kubearmor/KubeArmor) - Runtime Security Enforcement System.
-Workload hardening and implementing least-permissive policies made easy leveraging LSMs (BPF-LSM, AppArmor).
+Workload hardening/sandboxing and implementing least-permissive policies made easy leveraging LSMs (BPF-LSM, AppArmor).
 - [kubevious/kubevious](https://github.com/kubevious/kubevious) - Kubevious - Kubernetes without disasters
 - [ufoscout/docker-compose-wait](https://github.com/ufoscout/docker-compose-wait) - A simple script to wait for other docker images to be started while using docker-compose (or Kubernetes or docker stack or whatever)
 - [juju/juju](https://github.com/juju/juju) - Orchestration engine that enables the deployment, integration and lifecycle management of applications at any scale, on any infrastructure (Kubernetes or otherwise).